dabit3/aws-appsync-react-workshop/README.md

 Next we'll visit the Amplify Console in our AWS account at [https://us-east-1.console.aws.amazon.com/amplify/home](https://us-east-1.console.aws.amazon.com/amplify/home).

-Here, we'll click __Get Started__ to create a new deployment.
-Next, authorize Github as the repository service.
+Here, we'll click on the app that we deployed earlier.

+Next, under "Frontend environments", authorize Github as the repository service.

 Next, we'll choose the new repository & branch for the project we just created & click __Next__.